The Policy & Data Science Program

 The PODS program runs from May to July and consists of two elements:

-Skills in Practice (two months full-time): Students apply their newly acquired skills to undertake research projects, hackathons, and policy labs.
+Skills in Practice (two months full-time): Students apply their newly acquired skills to undertake research projects, hackathons, and policy labs for partner organizations.
 Students will have the chance to work collaboratively and independently on variety of complex issues.
 Throughout the program, the cohort will also have the chance to meet and hear from professionals, scholars, and activists working in the field of data.